Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - In a way, infants act like scientists in that they make inferences about things that they cannot see on the basis of the effects that they can see.
 - What sort of information processing underlies this infant physics?
 - In the physical symbol hypothesis, the principles are represented as rules.
-- One important difference between infant physics and adult physics is the emphasis on spatiotemporal continuity verses featural continuity.
+- One important difference between infant physics and adult physics is the emphasis on spatiotemporal continuity versus featural continuity.
 - *Spatiotemporal continuity*: the movement of an object is consistent in space and time
 - E.g. A bee will always follow a path and never teleport or jump in time
 - *Featural continuity*: the features and properties of an object is consistent